freedosproject/toycpu/README.md

 ## Programming

-You enter a program using "switches and lights" on the front panel, like our primitive ancestors might have done.
+You enter a program using "switches and lights" on the front panel, similar to computers in the 1960s or 1970s.
 In "program mode," you use Up/Down to select the instruction you want to edit, then press Enter to input an instruction.